semiprime/pygenda/README.md

 interface is inspired by the Agenda programs on the Psion Series 3 and Series 5 range of PDAs.

-**WARNING: This is in-development code, released as a preview for developers.
+**WARNING: This is in-development code, released for testing/feedback and as a preview for developers.
 The software is provided as-is, with no guarantees.
-You should back up any data or files used by Pygenda (e.g. iCal files or data stored on calendar servers).**
+You should back up any files or data used by Pygenda (e.g. iCal files or data stored on calendar servers).**

 There are currently **lots of missing/incomplete features** as well as **bugs**.
 For a list of known issues, see: [known_issues.md](docs/known_issues.md).